-- "Grid 2.0": which is the evolution of the traditional electrical utility model, includes the decarbonization, digitization, and decentralization of the grid and a migration toward distributed energy resources that is expected to drive demand for a variety of clean energy and grid services solutions going forward. - Attitudes around global warming and climate change are shifting: which includes the expectation of more volatile and severe weather driving increased power outage activity. - Natural gas is expected to be an important fuel of the future: with the abundance of supply globally leading to increasing demand for natural gas generators and applications beyond standby power. - Legacy infrastructure needs a major investment cycle: to rebuild and upgrade aging networks and systems including transportation, water and power. - Telecommunications infrastructure shifting to next generation: which involves the "5G" architecture that will enable new technologies requiring significant improvement in network uptime through backup power solutions. - Home as a Sanctuary: since the onset of the COVID pandemic in early 2020, millions of people are working, learning, shopping, entertaining, aging in place, and generally spending more time at home.
+- "Grid 2.0": which is the evolution of the traditional electrical utility model as supply/demand imbalances are created due to the adoption of renewable energy and the electrification of everything as a society.
+It includes the decarbonization, digitization, and decentralization of the grid and a migration toward distributed energy resources that is expected to drive demand for a variety of clean energy and grid services solutions going forward. - Attitudes around global warming and climate change are shifting: which includes the expectation of more volatile and severe weather driving increased power outage activity. - Natural gas is expected to be an important fuel of the future: as natural gas will remain in demand as a source of reliable power generation for backup power and beyond standby applications. - Legacy infrastructure needs a major investment cycle: to rebuild and upgrade aging networks and systems including transportation, water and power. - Telecommunications infrastructure shifting to next generation: which involves the "5G" architecture that will enable new technologies requiring significant improvement in network uptime through backup power solutions. - Home as a Sanctuary: in recent years, there has been a trend of more people working, shopping, entertaining, aging in place, and generally spending more time at home.
 As a result of this and the electrification of everything trend, homeowners are becoming increasingly sensitive to power outages due to lost productivity and functionality.
 These trends combined with ongoing elevated power outage activity has led to significantly increased awareness regarding the importance and need for backup power security.